umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 ### Email authentication

-With email authentication you will get an email with a code that you need to enter when you log in to the Umbraco Cloud portal.
+With email authentication, you will get an email with a code that you need to enter when you log in to the Umbraco Cloud portal.

 ![Email authentication](images/email-auth.png)